conduktor/conduktor-docs/docs/platform/guides/self-service.md

     - [Attempt to create topics out of bounds](#attempt-to-create-topics-out-of-bounds)

-This repo contains two mock repos, represented by the directories, `central-team-repo` and `application-team-repo`.
+This demo repository (repo) contains two directories which each represent a mock repo, `central-team-repo` and `application-team-repo`.

 # Central team's repo